-To cancel your non-UKVI IELTS (Academic and General Training) test, please log in to the Test Taker Portal and submit a cancellation request, along with an upload of supporting documentation/ evidence.
+To cancel your regular IELTS (Academic and General Training) test, please log in to the Test Taker Portal and submit a cancellation request, along with an upload of supporting documentation/evidence.

 You may cancel your test:

-- five weeks before the scheduled test date (first component) – you will be eligible for a refund of 75% of the test fee*
+- five weeks before the scheduled test date (first component) – you will be eligible for a refund of 75% of the cost of the IELTS exam*

 - less than five weeks before the scheduled test date (first component) – you will not be eligible for a refund, except in the exceptional circumstances stated below.